Author: Mark

 Creating a backup of your website is important It’s important for every website to have a sound backup plan.
 Sometimes a simple, small mistake can lead to a site becoming inaccessible.
 In these cases having a backup can save you a lot of headaches and stress.
 Luckily there are a number of WordPress plugins that can create automated backups of your website.
 For a strong backup policy, we recommend automating backups.
 Automating backups is a good way to make sure

-Really Simple SSL and Gutenberg
+Really Simple Security and Gutenberg

 Gutenberg In the WordPress community a lot is being said about the upcoming release, which includes the new Gutenberg editor.
 Not all of it very enthusiastic.
 It is understandable, because so many plugins and themes have built on the current editor, that breaking changes would cause some serious problems.
 From version 5.0 onwards this new page and post editing system will be introduced to WordPress.
 Gutenberg is a block-based page editor aiming to make designing of your webpage easier.
 Gutenberg will